hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - identity policy
     - realm: connection between the FMC and the user accounts on the servers you monitor
     - A realm consists of one or more LDAP or Microsoft Active Directory servers that share the same directory credentials.
-  - impact flag: evaluating the impact of an intrusion on your network by <span style="trxt-decoration: underline;">correlating</span> intrusion data, network discovery data, and vulnerability information
+  - impact flag: evaluating the impact of an intrusion on your network by <span style="text-decoration: underline;">correlating</span> intrusion data, network discovery data, and vulnerability information
   - health policy
     - using the health monitor to create a health policy (collection of tests)
     - configured health test criteria for several health modules (tests)